stanlee321/deepface-fastapi-server/deepface_fastapi_server/README.md

 ## Limitations & Potential Improvements

-*   **Blacklist Image Management:** The current CRUD endpoints only manage the database entries (name, reason).
-Adding/removing the corresponding images in the `blacklist_db` folder must be done manually, and there is no link between the DB record and the images. **This is inconsistent.** Extending the API to handle image uploads tied to DB entries is highly recommended (see below).
-*   **DeepFace Representation Refresh:** The API relies on `DeepFace.find` which uses a `.pkl` file for performance.
-This file is not automatically updated when images are manually added/removed from `blacklist_db`.
-You may need to restart the container/server or implement a mechanism to trigger `DeepFace.find(..., refresh_database=True)` periodically or via a dedicated endpoint (though this can be slow).
+*   **Blacklist Image Management:** The blacklist CRUD endpoints now handle image uploads and deletions, storing images in `./blacklist_db/[id]/` and refreshing the DeepFace index automatically.
+*   **DeepFace Representation Refresh:** The index (`.pkl` file) used by `DeepFace.find` is automatically refreshed when adding or deleting entries via the `/api/v1/blacklist` endpoints.
+Manual changes to the `blacklist_db` folder still require a refresh (e.g., by restarting or calling add/delete).
 *   **Alternative Blacklist Comparison:** For very large blacklists, calling `DeepFace.find` on each request might be inefficient.
 Consider implementing the alternative approach: pre-calculate embeddings for the blacklist (using `DeepFace.represent`) and store them (e.g., in memory, files, or a vector database).
 Then, in the processing endpoint, get the embedding for the input face and compare it directly against the loaded blacklist embeddings using distance metrics (`DeepFace.verify` logic or `scipy.spatial.distance`).
 *   **Database:** Uses SQLite for simplicity.
 For production or higher concurrency, consider switching to PostgreSQL with an async driver (`psycopg[binary]`) and potentially `pgvector` for storing embeddings directly in the database.
+*   **Results Querying:** The API doesn't currently expose endpoints to query the saved processing results from the `processed_images` table.
+This could be added if needed.
 *   **CPU Parallelism:** `asyncio.gather` helps with I/O, but DeepFace inference is CPU-bound.
 For true parallelism across multiple images in a single request, explore using Python's `multiprocessing` module within the endpoint, potentially managed with `concurrent.futures.ProcessPoolExecutor` run via `asyncio.to_thread` or similar async bridging.
 *   **Apple Silicon (MPS):** Compatibility depends on installing the correct `tensorflow-macos` and `tensorflow-metal` versions (commented out in `requirements.txt`) and potentially using an ARM64-compatible base image in the `Dockerfile`.
 Testing is required.